jvink10/resume-website/README.md

 # Jordan Vink's website which acts as a resume
-Version 1.0.0
+Version 1.1.0

 # To Add:

 ## Features
 - Add future page
+- Add :hover features
 - Add more content on about page
-- Add home page section for my services
 - Add email and message functionality on contact page
 - Add contact page content
 - Add invoicing for clients, likely on contact page